parth-menon/AutoPhoto/README.md

 ## Installation and Running

-Couple of ways to run GallerySorter
+Couple of ways to run AutoPhoto

   1. **Using the released app**
      Head over to the releases section and download the latest version and run the app.<br />
-     On MacOS, if the app says it cannot run, please run Terminal, go to the folder that contains GallerySorter.app and enter the command<br />
+     On MacOS, if the app says it cannot run, please run Terminal, go to the folder that contains AutoPhoto.app and enter the command<br />
-     `chmod -R +x GallerySorter.app`<br />
+     `chmod -R +x AutoPhoto.app`<br />
      This enables the app to be executable on your device.

   2. **Running the code directly**
      Download the repo from github.<br />
      Ensure Python3 is installed, preferably version 3.12.<br />
-     Open Terminal or Command Prompt, go to the folder that contains GallerySorter folder and enter the command<br />
+     Open Terminal or Command Prompt, go to the folder that contains AutoPhoto folder and enter the command<br />
      `python main.py`

   3. **Using an IDE**